Fuji Safari Park: See Wild Animals With Mt. Fuji in the Background!

 Hirosaki Cherry Blossom Festival.
 Photo by Pixta

-This article introduces travel tips for those planning to visit Japan in spring, such as information on cherry blossom viewing and other fun things to do, weather, what to wear, and events that one shouldn't miss out around this time of the year.
+This article introduces travel tips for those planning to visit Japan in spring, such as information on cherry blossom viewing, weather, what to wear, and events that shouldn't be missed.

 Spring Travel in Japan